 Christchurch is the largest city on the South Island of New Zealand and the seat of the Canterbury Region.
 It is the second-most populous city in New Zealand after Auckland.

 Christchurch has a temperate oceanic climate with a mild summer, cool winter, and regular moderate rainfall.
 Under the Köppen climate classification, Christchurch has an oceanic climate.
-Summer in the city is mostly warm but is often moderated by a sea breeze from the Northeast.
+Summer in the city is primarily warm but is often moderated by a sea breeze from the Northeast.

-The proximity of ski resorts and other Southern Alps attractions, hotels, a casino, and an international standard airport make Christchurch a stopover destination for many visitors.
+The proximity of ski resorts and other Southern Alps attractions, hotels, a casino, and an international standard airport make Christchurch a tourist stopover destination.
 The city is popular with Japanese visitors, with Japanese signs around Cathedral Square.

 There is no shortage of things to do here and in the nearby areas, such as bungee jumping, skiing, Whitewater rafting, mountain biking, windsurfing, whale watching, and more.

 Christchurch is a distinctly English city.
 However, it contains various European elements, with robust Gothic Revival architecture.
 As early settlers of New Zealand, Māori culture is also prevalent in the city.
 It features many public open spaces, parks, river beds, and cafés and restaurants in the city centre and surrounding suburbs.